Clubs & Activities

 Sponsors: Beau Buchanan (School Counselor)

-Date/Location: Meets every-other Thursday for BOTH blocks in the Technology Lab 165
+Date/Location: Meets once a month for BOTH blocks in the Technology Lab 165

 Harry Potter Club (HPC)